stepanataccolade/docsv2/sources/ci_configure.md

 integrations:
 #if you are using integrations, you'll need to set it up in two places.
-Project settings & here in this section of the yml.
+Subscription settings & here in this section of the yml.
     notifications:
         - integrationName:
           type: